bxlab/cmdb-quantbio/assignments/lab/scRNA-seq/assignment/index.md

 Then you can activate the mamba environment with the command `mamba activate scanpy`.

+## Scanpy documentation

+For the rest of this lab, refer to the [Scanpy documentation](https://scanpy.readthedocs.io/en/stable/), and specifically the [API documentation](https://scanpy.readthedocs.io/en/stable/api.html).

+This documentation is broken into several sections, grouping functions by stage of analysis.
+You can identify general function by the function prefix

+- Preprocessing functions (filtering, qc, normalizing, etc.) begin with `pp.`
+- Tool functions (analysis, embedding, clustering, etc.) begin with `tl.`
+- Plotting functions (visualizing t-SNE, UMAP, PCA, expression, ranking, etc.) begin with `pl.`
+- Reading and writing functions have no prefix but are called directly from the `scanpy` package

 ## Getting the Data

 We will be looking at a dataset containing ~3,000 peripheral blood mononuclear cells (PBMCs) from a healthy human donor.
 This was produced using the 10x technology and provided by 10X Genomics.